Back to news

 • Do I have a good support network?

-Mental health and fostering
+Mental Health and Fostering

 Most of us will experience poor mental health at some point in our lives.
 Experts now believe that major depression is the second leading cause of disability worldwide, contributing to suicide and ischemic heart disease, and 1 in 6 people report feeling anxious or depressed in any given week in England.